Project 444: The Sgt. Don Corp Memorial Family Shoot

 Web-sharing images of the gallery for online sharing

 To nominate a service professional, please email us (firstname.lastname@example.org) with the subject line Project 444.
 Please include a short description of the nominee and his or her family.
 Please tell us the service department, and the number of family members, ages of children, and why you’d like us to choose your nominee.
 Brevity is appreciated!

-It’s our honor to give back a small token of our gratitude to the police, fire, EMT and dispatch community.
-He was so proud to be a police officer, and considered the men and women of the police, fire, and rescue, and dispatch his extended brothers and sisters.
-Thanks for allowing us to remember Donnie in this way.
-We hope it will carry on his story and provide one family the kind of cherished photo keepsakes that we now treasure.
-Each year, in honor of each Project 444 session we complete, we will make a contribution to the Lustgarten Pancreatic Cancer foundation in Donnie’s name.
+It’s an honor to give back a small token of our gratitude to the police, fire, EMT and dispatch community.
+He was so proud to be a police officer, and considered the men and women of the police, fire and rescue, and dispatch his extended brothers and sisters.
+My hope is that it will carry on his story and provide one family with the kind of cherished photo keepsakes that we now treasure.

 Meet a past Project 444 Family: